Asymptotically Optimum Perfect Universal Steganography of Finite Memoryless Sources: Embedding Distortion

-Furthermore, it is possible to obtain two lower bounds on $\rho$ based on~$\overline{\nu}$.
-The first one uses the inequality $\Pr\{X=Y\}\ge 2^{-\H(X)}$ with $X$ and $Y$ i.i.d.~\cite[Lemma 2.10.1]{cover06:elements}, which is due to the fact that the Rényi entropy bounds the Shannon entropy from below.
-Using the complement of the index of coincidence~\eqref{eq:icnu} and the lower bound in~\eqref{eq:up_low_bounds_rho} in this inequality, we obtain
+Furthermore, it is possible to give two lower bounds on $\rho$ based on~$\overline{\nu}$.
+The first one is based on inequality $\Pr\{X=Y\}\ge 2^{-\H(X)}$ with $X$ and $Y$ i.i.d.~\cite[Lemma 2.10.1]{cover06:elements}~ Using the complement of the index of coincidence~\eqref{eq:icnu} and the lower bound in~\eqref{eq:up_low_bounds_rho} in this inequality, we obtain

 Asymptotically, we have that $\rho_l\doteq -\log(1-\overline{\nu})$.
 Since the original bound is sharp when $X$ is uniform, asymptotic equality is achieved in inequality~\eqref{eq:bound-rate-dhc} when $\mathbf{h}=(n/q)\mathbf{1}$, and in this case $\rho=\rho_l\doteq \log q$, which corresponds to the maximum average degree of host change~$\overline{\nu}=1-1/q$.